RedStoutheart/redstoutheart.github.io/_notes/Public/My Python Adventure.md

 ```

-Emoji Converter with making it a function to make that code reusable
+Emoji Converter but this time making it a function to make that code reusable.
 ```python
 def emoji_converter(message):
     words = message.split(' ')